ubccpsc/310/readings/Security.md

 * ***Integrity***: Ensuring that only authorized parties can manipulate data, and only in an approved manner.
 * ***Availability***: Resources should always be accessible by authorized users on appropriate occasions.

+In a security context, _assets_ are the systems and data being secured. _Subjects_ are the people, both legitimate and otherwise, who are interacting with the system and data.
+The _policies_ are the rules associated with the system; these are key for determining which subjects are permitted to view, interact with, or modify which assets.
+The _threats_ to the system are the violations of the policies that can be employed to break the security of the system.

 There are four high-level steps involved in securing systems:

 1. ***Understanding***: Before we can secure a system we need to understand the system and its context.